EPCCed/2020-12-08-Containers-Online/_episodes/05b-advanced-containers.md

 ~~~
 {: .language-bash}

-Take a look at the Dockerfile.
-It looks similar to the one we used before, but
-it has an additional line with the `COPY` keyword.
+We will modify our Dockerfile again to build an image based on Alpine Linux with
+Python 3 installed (just as we did perviously).
+This time we will add an additional
+line before the `CMD` line:

 ~~~
 COPY sum.py /home
 ~~~
+{: .language-docker}

 This line will cause Docker to copy the file from your computer into the container's
+file system *at build time*.
+Modify the Dockerfile as before (or copy the version from
+the `basic/` subdirectory) and add the extra copy line.
+Once you have done that, build
-file system.
-Let's build the container like before, but give it a different name:
+the container like before, but give it a different name:

 ~~~
 $ docker build -t alice/alpine-sum .